|

 rudimentary process for transferring mortar also evolved.
 The trick was

-keeping it where wanted despite gravity-fueled tendencies to travel
+keeping it where it was wanted despite the gravity-fuelled tendencies for it to travel

-are bedeviling, even to this day.
+are bedevilling in this genre of repair, even to this day.
 A special tool for vertical placement

-is an obvious gap in the repairer's tool bag.
+is an obvious gap in the repairer's tool kit.

 |